Chapter 3 Data Wrangling

 Extending this idea, let’s say an airline had 2 flights using a plane with 10 seats that flew 500 miles and 3 flights using a plane with 20 seats that flew 1000 miles, the available seat miles would be \(2 \times 10 \times 500 + 3 \times 20 \times 1000 = 70,000\) seat miles.

-Using the datasets included in the nycflights13 package, compute the available seat miles for each airline sorted in descending order.
+package, compute the available seat miles for each airline sorted in descending order.
 After completing all the necessary data wrangling steps, the resulting data frame should have 16 rows (one for each airline) and 2 columns (airline name and available seat miles).
 Here are some hints:

-1. Crucial: Unless you are very confident in what you are doing, it is worthwhile not starting to code right away.
+- Crucial: Unless you are very confident in what you are doing, it is worthwhile not starting to code right away.
 Rather, first sketch out on paper all the necessary data wrangling steps not using exact code, but rather high-level pseudocode that is informal yet detailed enough to articulate what you are doing.
-This way you won’t confuse what you are trying to do (the algorithm) with how you are going to do it (writing dplyr code).
+This way you won’t confuse what you are trying to do (the algorithm) with how you are going to do it (writing

-3. Figure 3.7 showing how the various datasets can be joined will also be useful.
+to identify which variables are necessary to compute available seat miles. - Figure 3.7 showing how the various datasets can be joined will also be useful.

-4. Consider the data wrangling verbs in Table 3.2 as your toolbox!
+- Consider the data wrangling verbs in Table 3.2 as your toolbox!

 3.9.2 Additional resources